 The University of Puerto Rico at Humacao reserves the right to determine the amount of credits and the courses to be validated for graduation on its programs.
 The validation of courses approved on institutions outside the University of Puerto Rico System will be made by recommendation of the department at the University of Puerto Rico at Humacao which offers instruction in the course subject for the consideration.
+The University of Puerto Rico at Humacao does not compromise to account validations made on other System units, universities.

 The University of Puerto Rico at Humacao does not compromise to accept validations made on other System units, universities, or private colleges.
 Only courses approved with a grade of "C" or more will be evaluated for validation.
 The University will not accept more than 50 percent of the course work in the major completed at another institution, unless by special approval of the Dean for Academic Affairs.
 Validated courses will be documented on the student's academic record but will not count for his/her academic average.